idleberg/atom-browse/README.md

 ## Usage

-Run “Browse: Packages Folder” from the [Command Palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette) or the packages menu.
+Run `“Browse: Packages Folder”` from the [Command Palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette) or the packages menu or go the menu and click `Packages> Browse> Open Packages Folder`

 ## License